-Linda Hilfling Ritasdatter PhD., is an artist researcher examining the cultural impact of media and technological development as it manifests itself in asymmetric power structures.
+Linda Hilfling Ritasdatter is an artist-researcher examining the cultural impact of technological development as it manifests itself in asymmetric power structures.
 Her practice takes the form of interventions reflecting upon or revealing hidden gaps within digital infrastructures — the place where a system fails, and its inadequacies become visible.
 Linda’s methodology is based on extensive research, material engagement and field work in, for example, labour outsourcing and automation as well as investigations of programming languages and outmoded technological apparatuses and systems.
 Works range from software interventions to concepts for re-appropriating infrastructures such as ATM-machines or surveillance cameras to local-media platforms.
-She has presented and exhibited her work widely, among others at: transmediale/Berlin, Impakt festival/Utrecht, Tent/International Film Festival Rotterdam, Overgaden – Copenhagen Institute of Contemporary Art, The Winchester Gallery/UK, Netherlands Media Art Institute/Amsterdam, HTMLles/Montreal, Piksel Festival/Bergen, Pikslaverk/Reykjavik, File festival/Brazil, Futuresonic/UK, Observatori/ES, Århus Kunsthal and SMK - The Danish National Gallery.
+She has presented and exhibited her work widely, among others at Overgaden – Copenhagen Institute of Contemporary Art, The Winchester Gallery, Århus Kunsthal, Tent/International Film Festival Rotterdam, The Danish National Gallery (SMK) and the transmediale, Impakt, and Piksel festivals.

 A VIDEO STORE AFTER THE END OF THE WORLD